-Customer reviews are a valuable way to access customer feedback, ideas and suggestions.
-These reviews allow you to collect diverse insights on your services and products.
+Customer reviews are a valuable way to access customer feedback, ideas, and suggestions.
+These reviews allow you to collect diverse insights about your services and products.
 And they allow you to find areas for improvement and to stand out from your competitors.

 1 - How to analyze the emotions felt by customers?